Nu-Clear Sounds: Background

 Ash released their debut studio album 1977 in May 1996.
 With its release, frontman Tim Wheeler left school to tour the album for a year and a half.
 Suffering from writer's block, he was unable to write new material while touring.
 Wheeler wanted to explore more of the darker but melodic nature of "Goldfinger", a track from 1977.
 As Ash were supporting Weezer on their US tour, Wheeler became interested in the interplay between Rivers Cuomo and Brian Bell; he dreamt of having another member who could play certain parts while he simply sang.
-Nightnurse guitarist Charlotte Hatherley joined Ash temporarily, after learning the band wanted another guitarist.
-She had previously met Wheeler when Ash and Nightnurse shared a rehearsal room in London.
+Nightnurse guitarist Charlotte Hatherley joined Ash temporarily, after learning the band wanted another guitarist, in August 1997.
+She had previously met Wheeler when Ash and Nightnurse shared a rehearsal room in London, and liked their singles.

 Hatherley made her recording debut as part of Ash with the release of "A Life Less Ordinary", taken from the film of the same name, in October 1997.
 It was the first song they had written since the making of 1977 over a year before.
 Impressed by her contribution to the band, she became an official member.
 They felt pressed to follow-up the success of 1977 while also evolving themselves.
 Ash wanted to break free from the pigeonholing they experienced; in Germany, the band was marketed similar to a boy band, while in Australia, 1977 was released with postcards of each member, both of which Wheeler disliked.

 According to Wheeler, in an attempt to be seen as more serious artists they wanted to make "a more abrasive record" but "be as successful as before and keep it going".
 Wheeler said they were "psychologically damaged" from the 1977 cycle, resulting in the members being on separate wavelengths.
 He was becoming aware that contemporary acts of theirs were making darker-sounding music, listing off Radiohead and Unkle.
 They spent a few months at Stambridge Farm, which had been turned into a residential writing studio, coming up with several new tracks and working on developing their sound.
 Wheeler had his own cottage detached from the main house where the rest of the band stayed to deal with his writer's block.